dashayushman/dashayushman.github.io/_posts/2017-08-19-neural-language-model.md

 <br>
 # **6. Neural Language Model**
 We will start building our own Language model using an LSTM Network.
 To do so we will need a corpus.
-For the purpose of this tutorial, let us use a toy corpus, which is a text file called ```corpus.txt``` that 0I downloaded from Wikipedia.
+For the purpose of this tutorial, let us use a toy corpus, which is a text file called ```corpus.txt``` that I downloaded from Wikipedia.
 I will use this to demonstrate how to build your own Neural Language Model, and you can use the same knowledge to extend the model further for a more realistic scenario (I will give pointers to do so too).

 ## **6.1 Loading The Corpus**
 In this section, you will load the ```corpus.txt``` and do minimal preprocessing.